Coat of arms of the London Borough of Hillingdon

 The coat of arms in relief on a gateway in Eastcote.

 The four green civic crowns or wreaths on the shield proclaim the equal status of the four predecessor units (a borough and three urban districts).
 The motto 'Forward' was chosen from Hayes and Harlington's coat of arms.

 The eagle at the centre of the shield was taken from the old arms of Uxbridge Borough Council and Yiewsley and West Drayton Urban District Council.
 It was adapted by them from the arms of the Paget family, from the reign of Henry VIII's son Edward lords of the manor of West Drayton and later those of Dawley (in Harlington a place also known as Arlington) and of Harmondsworth and Earls of Uxbridge.
 The medieval-imaginary tiger supporting the shield on the left is also taken from the Paget family arms.
 The fleur de lys (or lily) on the left of the shield is from the arms of Ruislip-Northwood, and commemorates the fact that the manor of Ruislip was held for much of its history by the Abbey of Bec and then King's College, Cambridge, for both of whom the lily was a symbol of religious purity.

 The circlet or enclosure of brushwood from which the lion is rising on the crest is from the arms of Hayes and Harlington, and may refer back to its ancient heritage as forested hunting land.
 The same can be said of the stag with a circlet of brushwood supporting the shield on the right.
 The lion itself represents Great Britain.
-Its wings, with the St George cross, are from the arms of Yiewsley and West Drayton and symbolise the arrival of Queen Elizabeth II at Heathrow airport in 1953.
+Its wings, with the Saint George's Cross, are from the arms of Yiewsley and West Drayton and symbolise the arrival of Queen Elizabeth II at Heathrow airport in 1953.
 The blue 'astral' crown on the tiger supporting the shield is in the colours of the Royal Air Force, and celebrates its long history within the Borough.
 The Tudor rose on the same tiger is from the arms of Yiewsley and West Drayton and is a historic English royal badge.

 The eagle on the shield denotes the area's connections with the RAF and Heathrow/London Airport.
 The North Star, as shown on the crest, was traditionally used in navigation, so here again represents the Borough's airports.
 In the original arms of Ruislip-Northwood the colours were reversed.
 The cog wheel on the right of the shield is from the arms of Hayes and Harlington and reflects the industry of Hayes.
 The two ears of rye 'slipped' (with their stalks cut short) on the stag supporting the shield on the right, are a pun on the name Ruislip, and were taken from the arms of Ruislip-Northwood.